-To project, you will want to aim on getting the vibration strongest on the front of the face (rather than the throat).
+To project, you will want to aim on getting the vibration strongest on the front of the face (rather than in the back of the throat).

 Most of us speak from the throat and this is what causes us to get hoarse when we talk too long.
 You can check out where you typically “place” your voice yourself by holding your hand over your throat while you are talking to see how much vibration is there.
 Now put your hand on your chest and do the same.
 Then place your hand on your cheek bone.
 Pay attention to where the sound resonates.

 A wonderful visualization technique to use to greatly improve your voice projection is to pretend you need to drive a nail into the back wall in the back of a room while speaking.